 Hold the needle with the eye up in the air, pull the thread from the spool and slide it into the needle’s eye.

-For any hand sewing, the length of the thread has to be about 45-80 cm (18-32 in).
-Too short thread is not good because you will have to change it often, a thread too long will be snagging or kinking.
+- For any hand sewing, the length of the thread has to be about 45-80 cm (18-32 in).
+A too-short thread is not good because you will have to change it often, a thread too long will be snagging or kinking.

-Threading can be done with single or double thread.
-In most cases, we use a single thread for sewing because a double thread kinks easier.
+- Threading can be done with single or double threads.
+In most cases, we use a single thread for sewing because a double thread kink is easier.
 But sometimes it is better to have it double, for example for putting buttons, because it will speed up your sewing.

 Making a knot

-First way – just tie the end of the thread twice or even three times.
+The first way – is just to tie the end of the thread twice or even three times.